themotleyprogrammer/godot_piskel_importer/README.md

 ## HACK by themotleyprogrammer

 Added `if layer['opacity'] != 0:`  to line 77 in `addons/godot_piskel_importer/piskel_importer.gd`
 This is a quick hack allowing one to toggle the visibility of layers in piskel.
-All layers with an opacity of 0 will be ignored.
+All layers with an opacity of 0 will be not be drawn.
 Makes adding different sprite layers (like clothing) to a base sprite easier.
 There may 'technically' be a more efficient way of doing this, but there shouldn't be any trouble.